snehitvaddi/FaceMask-Detection-using-Deeplearning/README.md

 ### 🎉 Output:

 <a href="https://youtu.be/yketl5zUZEw"><img src="https://github.com/snehitvaddi/FaceMask-Detection-using-Deeplearning/blob/master/outputs/Capture.PNG" width="700" height="350"></a>
+### 🏃‍♂️ How to Run

+#### Detecting faces with maks in video
+1. Navigate to jupyter-notebook `./FaceMask Detection using Deep Learning.ipynb` **This file is made private due to misusage, contact me @v.snehith999@gmail.com for the file.**
+2. Run import libraries cell and load model cell.
+3. For getting real-time results, run predicition and casscade classifier cell

 ### 🧠 How it works!!
 * Read input either as single image or video from webcam using OpenCV.
 * Detect location of faces in given frame using Face_Frontal_Default Cascade Classifier.[Download](https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml)